 Scuba Diving Equipment Rates Vary

-Each of our dive centres has their own idea of the rate for renting a full standard set of diving equipment, and one dive centre includes it for free but gives a 10% discount if you bring your own.
+Each of our dive centres has their own idea of the rate for renting a full standard set of diving equipment, and one dive centre includes it for free but gives a 10% discount on the trip price if you bring your own.
 On average, a full standard set of diving equipment costs 500 THB/day to rent.
 Some dive centres charge less and others charge more.
 Also, each item varies in price.
 For example BCDs & regs are normally 200-300 THB/day, wetsuits are a little cheaper, & masks & fins are normally 0-150 THB/day.
 Please note that we do not control the pricing or brands of the equipment for the trips that we offer.
 Our customers deal directly with the boat or dive centre.
 In some cases, we need your sizes before you arrive, while in other cases you visit the dive centre to try the gear on.
 Each boat and dive centre has its own policy, procedure, needs & rates.